-- In the buffer layer, where the flow transitions from laminar to turbulent, there is nothing written in regarding. - In CFD, we try to avoid as much as possible this region because there is no single function that can describe accurately this region. - The buffer layer is enclosed in the following range of y+ values,
+- In the buffer layer, where the flow transitions from laminar to turbulent, there is nothing conclusive. - In CFD, we try to avoid as much as possible this region because there is no single function that can describe accurately this region. - The buffer layer is enclosed in the following range of y+ values,